stuartfowler/CEMT/Documentation/threat-modelling.md

 ### Detection Actions

-Every `ThreatAction` taken by an attacker will generate some sort of activity that the system may be able to detect. [`DetectionActions`](./stereotypes.md#detectionaction) are added by selecting `DetectionAction` from the drawing palette, placing it on the `CEMT Mal-Activity Diagram` and typing in a name for the `DetectionAction`.
+Every `ThreatAction` taken by an attacker will generate some sort of activity that the system may be able to detect. [`DetectionAction`](./stereotypes.md#detectionaction)s are added by selecting `DetectionAction` from the drawing palette, placing it on the `CEMT Mal-Activity Diagram` and typing in a name for the `DetectionAction`.
 Each `ThreatAction` should have a corresponding `DetectionAction`, which represents the system's ability to detect that specific `ThreatAction`.

 https://user-images.githubusercontent.com/7237737/180129398-448faac0-72cd-4571-a897-fe51d74e7134.mp4

 ### Threat Ends

-[`ThreatEnds`](./stereotypes.md#threatend) represent a potential end point for a threat flow in the threat model.
-While one potential path is for the attacker to reach their desired outcome (the `ThreatImpacts` described in the [Signals](#signals) section), the attacker may be stopped because an attacker was unable to complete a particular step in the attacker path and the attack was stopped.
+[`ThreatEnd`](./stereotypes.md#threatend)s represent a potential end point for a threat flow in the threat model.
+While one potential path is for the attacker to reach their desired outcome (the `ThreatImpact`s described in the [Signals](#signals) section), the attacker may be stopped because an attacker was unable to complete a particular step in the attacker path and the attack was stopped.
 These objects can be created by simply selecting `ThreatImpact` from the drawing palette and placing it on the diagram.

 https://user-images.githubusercontent.com/7237737/180129648-8858f33c-c866-4065-8233-c045d93fa45e.mp4

 ### Flows

-Once the building blocks of the `CEMT Mal-Activity Diagram` have been placed, you can connect them up using [`ThreatFlows`](./stereotypes.md#threatflow) and [`DetectionFlows`](./stereotypes.md#detectionflow).
+Once the building blocks of the `CEMT Mal-Activity Diagram` have been placed, you can connect them up using [`ThreatFlow`](./stereotypes.md#threatflow)s and [`DetectionFlow`](./stereotypes.md#detectionflow)s.

-`ThreatFlows` should start at the input parameter, pass through each `ThreatAction` in the order the attacker would need to complete those actions and then end at the output parameter. `ThreatFlows` should also connect each `ThreatAction` to a `ThreatEnd`.
+`ThreatFlow`s should start at the input parameter, pass through each `ThreatAction` in the order the attacker would need to complete those actions and then end at the output parameter. `ThreatFlow`s should also connect each `ThreatAction` to a `ThreatEnd`.

-`DetectionFlows` should start at a `ThreatAction` and connect to the corresponding `DetectionAction`.
-Each `DetectionAction` should also connect to a `ThreatEnd` and the output parameter associated with a detection event via `DetectionFlows`.
+`DetectionFlow`s should start at a `ThreatAction` and connect to the corresponding `DetectionAction`.
+Each `DetectionAction` should also connect to a `ThreatEnd` and the output parameter associated with a detection event via `DetectionFlow`s.

 https://user-images.githubusercontent.com/7237737/180129660-3e8ae33c-5b9e-42a4-8f3f-bb849691c2a8.mp4

 ### Labels

-Labels should be added to the `ThreatFlows` and `DetectionFlows` to provide context for the reviewers.
+Labels should be added to the `ThreatFlow`s and `DetectionFlow`s to provide context for the reviewers.
 These labels are not used by the model, but they are important because they provide reviewers with the necessary information to understand and review the model.

 There are two types of labels used:
  - Names - used to label a flow when that flow always occurs when the proceeding action is attempted; and